 -

-Mattress type: Memory foam (listed)
+Mattress type: Memory foam listed

 -

-Upholstery: High-quality fabric (listed)
+Upholstery: High-quality fabric listed

 -

-Frame: Durable frame (listed)
+Frame: Durable frame listed

 -

-Available colors & sizes: Yes (listed)
+Available colors and sizes: Yes, listed

 Review Score